The Neighbors: Income

 In addition, 9.1% of the children seventeen and under

 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 66.6%

 The Neighbors: Occupations

-clerical, assistant, and tech support occupations, with 23.9% of the residents employed.
+executive, management, and professional occupations, with 34.8% of the residents employed.

 The Neighbors: Ethnicity / Ancestry

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves,